 If you believe that your partner or your former partner might become violent, you can prepare yourself in advance by doing a number of things.
-Having a safety plan in a domestic violence situation will help you to take the necessary steps to ensure your safety.
+Having a safety plan in a conjugal violence situation will help you to take the necessary steps to ensure your safety.
 During a violent incident, you need to think and react quickly to ensure your safety and the safety of your children.

 - At all times, keep your suitcase/ bag ready and easily accessible quickly.
 See “How to get ready to leave” .